ralphjsmit/laravel-horizon-cron-supervisor/README.md

 This package was created by [Ralph J. Smit](https://ralphjsmit.com/).
 Checkout my website [ralphjsmit.com](https://ralphjsmit.com/) for [Laravel and development-related tutorials](https://ralphjsmit.com/).

+The package was inspired by [this StackOverflow question](https://stackoverflow.com/questions/66930824/running-laravel-horizon-on-shared-hosting-via-cron/67784583) and my need for this as well.
 Special thanks to [ahoffman](https://stackoverflow.com/users/952994/ahofmann) for his code on running and checking whether Horizon is active.